flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/nd.md

     - The terrain data is not displayed on the ND.
     - Note:
         - If the predictive functions of the GPWS generate a caution or a warning, while the TERR ON ND is not switched ON, the terrain is automatically displayed on the NDs and the ON light of the TERR ON ND pushbutton comes on.
-        - To differentiate between the terrain and the weather display, the TERR indication comes on, instead of the TILT indication, in the lower right corner of the ND.
+        - To differentiate between the terrain and the weather display, the TERR indication comes on, instead of the TILT indication, in the lower-right corner of the ND.

 ---